 Shut down your Mac, then turn it on and immediately hold down these four keys together: Option, Command, P, and R. Keep holding the keys for about 20 seconds, during which your Mac might appear to restart.
 (If you have a Mac that plays a startup sound when you turn it on, you can release the keys after the second startup sound.)

-When your Mac finishes starting up, you might want to open System Preferences and adjust settings that have been reset, such as sound volume, display resolution, startup disk selection, or time zone.
+When your Mac finishes starting up, you might want to open System Preferences and adjust any settings that were reset, such as sound volume, display resolution, startup disk selection, or time zone.

 - If you're using a desktop Mac instead of a notebook, and settings such as sound volume or time zone are reset every time you shut down and unplug your Mac, you might need to replace the battery inside your Mac.
 This small battery is on your computer's logic board, and it helps NVRAM retain settings when your Mac is unplugged.
 You can take your Mac to an Apple service provider to replace the battery.